andrelug/obsidian/⚙️Admin/Pessoal/Want.md

 ---

 What do I want?

+- To experience life without financial worries
+- To have great daily [[Routines]]

 What are my interests?

 What do I want to accomplish now and in the future?

 ## Interests